Asia markets mostly closed, Sydney up after new S&P 500 high

-People walk past a statue of a bull in the central business district in Beijing, Wednesday, May 1, 2019.
-Financial markets are mostly closed in Asia for holidays after Wall Street capped a day of mostly wobbly trading with meager gains Tuesday.
-(AP Photo/Mark Schiefelbein)
+A woman walks through the viewing area at the Australian Stock Exchange in Sydney, Australia, Wednesday, May 1, 2019.
 Financial markets were mostly closed in Asia on Wednesday for holidays after Wall Street capped a wobbly trading session with meager gains.
+Australia's S&P ASX 200 rose 0.8% after ANZ reported a 2% increase in its profit, kicking off the earnings season for the country's Big Four banks.
+(AP Photo/Rick Rycroft)

+Financial markets were mostly closed in Asia on Wednesday for holidays after Wall Street ended a wobbly trading session with meager gains.

 Continue Reading Below

-Australia's S&P ASX 200 rose 0.8% on Wednesday after ANZ reported a 2% increase in its profit, kicking off the earnings season for the country's Big Four banks.
+Australia's S&P ASX 200 rose 0.8% on Wednesday to 6,377.10 after ANZ reported a 2% increase in its profit, kicking off the earnings season for the country's Big Four banks.
 New Zealand's benchmark fell 0.6%.

 There was no word of specific progress in trade talks between the U.S. and China that were underway in Beijing.
 With most global markets closed, investors are focusing on a meeting of the U.S. Federal Reserve on Wednesday.